trek-view/basecamp/_posts/2021-12-24-gopro-fusion-fisheye-stitching-part-2.md

 > Commonly there are two types of fisheye distinguished: circular fisheyes and fullframe fisheyes.
 However, both follow the same projection geometrics.
 The only difference is one of Field of View: for a circular fisheye the circular image fits (more or less) completely in the frame, leaving blank areas in the corner.
 For the full frame variety, the image is over-filled by the circular fisheye image, leaving no blank space on the film or detector.
 A circular fisheye can be made full frame if you use it with a smaller sensor/film size (and vice versa), or by zooming a fisheye adaptor on a zoom lens.

-The Fusion produces circular fish-eye images.
+The Fusion produces full fish-eye circular images.

 Fish-eye images can have different fields of view, dependent on the lens.